RunJMC-Dev/RunTask/HANDOVER.md

 7) Test Plan (manual)

-Unit cadence: Use two bin tasks with 14-day periods and staggered start_dates a week apart; verify they alternate Tuesdays.
+Unit cadence: Use two bin tasks with 14-day periods and staggered start_dates a week apart; verify they alternate on their 14-day cycles (one week offset).

-Weekly task: Vacuuming with period_days: 7 on weekday: 5; verify every Saturday.
+Weekly task: Vacuuming with period_days: 7; verify every 7 days from the anchor start_date.

 Duplicate prevention: Pre-create Red bin in the list and run midnight job; ensure no second item is added.